Considering multiple diagnostic possibilities and not anchoring on the incoming diagnosis may increase the chance of getting it right.

 Mr. Smith was transferred from a regional ED and admitted overnight.
 He was a robust gentleman in his mid-60s who hadn’t seen a doctor in over 40 years.
 But he wasn’t a smoker and had no history of alcohol or other substance intake.
-He had suffered a wound in his left foot while gardening a few days ago—the wound was becoming more erythematous and malodorous discharge started to drain out.
+He’d suffered a wound in his left foot while gardening a few days ago—the wound was becoming more erythematous and malodorous discharge started to drain out.
 The diagnosis was “cellulitis” and “wound infection.”
 A foot X-ray was unremarkable except for the presence of a mild amount of subcutaneous air.

 The overnight team started him in an intravenous first generation cephalosporin, and the plan was to observe with the idea of discharging him soon to complete an oral antibiotic regime.
 The diagnosis was “foot cellulitis with open wound infection.”